 Dr. John A. Gans, Jr. is a professorial lecturer at Johns Hopkins School of Advanced International Studies (SAIS) and an instructor at the Hopkins Krieger School of Arts and Sciences Advanced Academic Program, where he teaches courses on international politics, U.S. national security and the politics, and the process of U.S. foreign policy.
-He is also currently a resident fellow at the German Marshall Fund in Washington.
+He is also currently a visiting fellow at the German Marshall Fund in Washington.

 Until recently, Gans was the chief speechwriter to Secretary of Defense Ash Carter.
 He served as the principal advisor to the secretary on planning, positioning, and preparation of remarks, managed a team of writers, and drafted dozens of speeches delivered around the world.
 In addition to leading the writing team at the Defense Department, Gans has served as senior speechwriter for Defense Secretary Chuck Hagel and Secretary of the Treasury Jack Lew.